erento/angular-lazy-responsive-images/readme.md

 `stretch` - the picture will be preserved in its original ratio and contained in the canvas.

+If `crop` or `stretch` strategy is set, but no `canvasRatio` given, the height is not set (so one can apply height by CSS class).

+#### Image sources

 `sources` - takes a list of URLs to your images, associated with the media queries that need to be matched to display them, e.g.

-If `crop` or `stretch` strategy is set, but no `canvasRatio` given, the height is not set (so one can apply height by CSS class).

 ```javascript
 let sources = [